Money In Argentina For Tourists: Blue Dollar & MEP Rate

 Exchanging Money in Argentina: The Blue Dollar Outside Of Buenos Aires

 You might be wondering if you can exchange money at the Blue dollar rate in Argentina outside of Buenos Aires.
 Yes, you can.
-If you plan to go to Iguazu Falls, El Calafate, or Patagonia, you will find many shops and coffee shops offering an exchange rate close to the blue dollar rate.
+If you plan to go to Iguazu Falls, Mendoza, or Patagonia, you will find many shops and coffee shops offering an exchange rate close to the blue dollar rate.

-In the center of Ushuaia Patagonia, almost every souvenir shop and cafe has an exchange rate advertised at the counter, though expect around 10% less favorable Blue dollar exchange rate in comparison to the Blue dollar rate in Buenos Aires.
+In the center of Ushuaia, Patagonia, almost every souvenir shop and cafe has an exchange rate advertised at the counter, though expect around 10% less favorable Blue dollar exchange rate in comparison to the Blue dollar rate in Buenos Aires.
 As a conclusion, outside of Buenos Aires, the MEP rate might be the most favorable exchange rate.

 If you have any doubts about exchanging money in Argentina, ask your accommodation for advice.